Staying in the hospital can be a difficult time. The food they serve is not always that great – and it’s usually not very appetizing.

 Pretzels will be a good snack with salty flavor that can hit the spot when you’re feeling nauseous from medicine or pregnancy hormones.
 Pack more than one kind because it’s always nice to have a different option when your taste buds change throughout the day.

 Yogurt cups are a good snack during labor because it can give you healthy calories without feeling full.
 It also has probiotics to keep your tummy calm.
+These greek yogurt variety pack in different fruit flavors is one of the best hospital bag snacks.

 This is always great for when you’re feeling peckish or just want something refreshing.
 Fruit has tons of vitamins and nutrients that moms need after giving birth.
 Apples with peanut butter and bananas give you a good boost of energy.
 Fruits like oranges, grapefruit helps your feel hydrated.